koushik-aravalli/koushik-aravalli.github.io/index.md

+---
+layout: default
+title: Koushik's - Scribble
+---
-## Koushik's scribble
+<h2> Koushik's scribble </h2>

-This is a journey to focus, highlight and create a positive impact on not just work including ongoing activites
+<p>This is a journey to focus, highlight and create a positive impact on not just work including ongoing activites </p>